-Avoid harm / minimize risk Student/ Educator/ Administration understand what data is collected on students and how it is used.
-Student/ Educator understand health and environmental risks associated with materials.
-Student ability to produce harmful or beneficial objects.
-Provides students with a way of improving others designs and creating beneficial prototypes.
-Negative health/ environmental effects.
-Student's ability to make good decisions in regards to printing harmful objects.
-Students develop the ability to apply the decision-making process to other areas of their life.
-Students develop their understanding of intellectual property and how to effectively share their creations.
-Full disclosure Educators should inform students of the intention behind the assignment and how their data/work could be used and shared.
-Educators should inform students on copyright and creative commons licensing options for their work.
-Meets the needs of the students, as it is personalized and adapted to their thinking and design skills.
-Provides a medium for students to learn 21st century skills.
-Allows students to express their learning.
-Promotes continuous lifelong learning for teachers.
+Avoid harm / minimize risk Student/Educator/Administration have understanding of what data is collected on students and how it is used Student/Educator have understanding of health and environmental risks associated with materials Student ability to produce harmful or beneficial objects Provides students with a way of improving others designs and creating beneficial prototypes Negative health/environmental effects Student's ability to make good decisions in regards to printing harmful objects Students develop the ability to apply the decision making process to other areas of their life Students develop their understanding of intellectual property and how to effectively share their creations Full disclosure Educators should inform students of the intention behind the assignment and how their data/work could be used and shared Educators should inform students on copyright and creative commons licensing options for their work Meets the needs of the students as it is personalized and adapted to their thinking and design skills Provides a medium for students to learn 21st century skills Allows students to express their learning Promotes continuous lifelong learning for teachers

-Privacy & data security • Educators and students should be aware of the privacy policies of selected CAD softwares.
-Privacy and data security policies may differ depending on region and may suffer breaches. • Allows educators and students to build their understanding of privacy policies and data security of a range of CAD softwares.
-Integrity • Technology is integrated by educators as a means for students to create, and not for personal gains.
-Students can become more prepared for a future of innovation and utilization of technology.
-Students ability to contribute to the greater good through product design.
-Independence Students develop their ability to independently make the right decisions in regards to their own designs and creations.
-Students become independently responsible for their designs and the impact of those designs. • Students make independent decisions about sharing their designs, the materials they use to create, and the consequences of those decisions.
-Students develop the ability to independently make good decisions about their creations.
+Privacy & data security Educators and students should be aware of the privacy policies of selected CAD softwares.
+Privacy and data security policies may differ depending on region and may suffer breaches.
+Allows educators and students to build their understanding of privacy policies and data security of a range of CAD softwares.
+Integrity Technology is integrated by educators as a means for students to create and not for personal gains Students can become more prepared for a future of innovation and utilization of technology Students ability to contribute to the greater good through product design Independence Students develop their ability to independently make the right decisions in regards to their own designs and creations Students become independently responsible for their designs and the impact they have • Students make independent decisions in regards to the sharing of their designs, the materials they use to create, and the consequences of these decisions Students develop the ability to independently make good decisions in regards to their creations

-Informed consent Students are informed of the data being collected by the specific CAD software being used.
-Students are informed of the ways to protect their work and agree to the terms of sharing their creations.
-Students understand the consequences of their creations and consent to sharing them.
-Students are informed of the consequences of remixing work.
-Students are informed of copyright and licensing. • Students are informed, and develop an understanding of the best ways to contribute to an open system such as that of the 3D printing community. --------------------- -- -- --
+Informed consent • Students are informed of the data being collected by the specific CAD software being used • Students are informed of the ways to protect their work and agree to the terms of sharing their creations Students understand the consequences of their creations and consent to sharing them Students are informed of the consequences of remixing work Students are informed of copyright and licensing Students are informed and develop an understanding of the best ways to contribute to an open system such as that of the 3D printing community Students are informed and develop an understanding of the 3D printing community --- --- --